How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 Expert Hint: Write the summary for your resume with no experience last.
 If you write it first, you’ll spend too much time head-scratching and won’t think of good achievements.

-3. Education Is Key in a Resume with no Experience
+3. Education Is Key in Your Resume for the First Job

 You don’t have work history.
 But—